GaganBehrh/p5frontendpart/README.md

 You can deploy it using the Deploy option and carry out the build like this Heroku Deployment

--Add for the React---
+All the React installation steps were followed accoriding to the guidelines in the moments app Gitpod space was created as guided in the setup part of the moments app and the react bootstrap was installled

 Acknowledgements and Credits
-Mentor and Tutor support Media Info Inspired by "I think before I blog walkthrough project"
+Mentor and Tutor support Media Info Inspired by "Moments App"